The Brother Brother Brother Podcast

 Production

 Recording was the first challenge.
-The three hosts and I all live in separate cities and have never been in the same room at the same time.
-I figured out a method for us to record episodes remotely over the phone, each recording separate tracks that I would then edit and mix together.
-This was well before remote records were a thing.
-I taught myself how to edit, and we were off.
+The three hosts and I all live in separate cities.
+I figured out a method for us to record episodes remotely over the phone (long before COVID-era remote records were a thing), each recording separate tracks that I would then edit and mix together.
+I taught myself how to edit, and we were off to the races.

-Once we figured out recording, I created an episode structure, contracted with Simon Doom (a musician from the bands MGMT and Modest Mouse) for the show's intro music.
-Suddenly, we had a show.
+Once we figured out recording, I created an episode narrative structure, contracted with Simon Doom (a musician from the bands MGMT and Modest Mouse) for the show's intro music, and figured out the nuts and bolts of multi-platform publishing.
+Then, we had a show.

 Artist Outreach